bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 The :func:`~bokeh.models.sources.ColumnDataSource.stream` method takes a ``new_data`` parameter.
-This parameter contains a dict which maps column names to sequences of data to be appended to the respective columns.
+This parameter contains a dict which maps column names to the sequences of data that you want appended to the respective columns.

 The method takes an additional, optional argument ``rollover``.
 This is the maximum length of data to keep (data from the beginning of the column will be